Cookies?

 Abstract

-Recent scholarship has suggested that artificial intelligence technology and autocratic regimes may be mutually reinforcing.
-We test for such a mutually reinforcing relationship in the context of facial-recognition AI in China.
-To do so, we gather comprehensive data on AI firms and government procurement contracts, as well as on social unrest across China during the last decade.
+Recent scholarship has suggested that artificial intelligence (AI) technology and autocratic regimes may be mutually reinforcing.
+We test for a mutually reinforcing relationship in the context of facial-recognition AI in China.
+To do so, we gather comprehensive data on AI firms and government procurement contracts, as well as on social unrest across China since the early 2010s.
 We first show that autocrats benefit from AI: local unrest leads to greater government procurement of facial-recognition AI as a new technology of political control, and increased AI procurement indeed suppresses subsequent unrest.
-We then show that AI innovation benefits from autocrats’ suppression of unrest: the contracted AI firms innovate more both for the government and commercial markets, and are more likely to export their products; and noncontracted AI firms do not experience detectable negative spillovers.
-Taken together, these results suggest the possibility of sustained AI innovation under the Chinese regime: AI innovation entrenches the regime, and the regime’s investment in AI for political control stimulates further frontier innovation.
+We show that AI innovation benefits from autocrats' suppression of unrest: the contracted AI firms innovate more both for the government and commercial markets and are more likely to export their products; noncontracted AI firms do not experience detectable negative spillovers.
+Taken together, these results suggest the possibility of sustained AI innovation under the Chinese regime: AI innovation entrenches the regime, and the regime's investment in AI for political control stimulates further frontier innovation.

 Item Type: Article